-The food safety control system in Indonesia includes a broad range of pre-market and postmarket control.
+The food safety control system in Indonesia includes a broad range of pre-market and post-market controls.
 Pre-market controls are conducted by evaluating the food safety of products to ensure the compliance with safety and quality requirements prior to retail.
 If a product meets the necessary requirements, the product is provided with a registration approval number and becomes eligible for retail market.
-Post-market control is conducted after food products have been distributed in the market and/or retail outlets.
-The National Agency for Drug and Food Control (BPOM) maintains that it is necessary for Indonesia to focus on the pre-market control due to the wide area of coverage and the sheer geographical nature of Indonesia.
+Post-market controls are conducted after food products have been distributed in the market and/or retail outlets.
+The National Agency for Drug and Food Control (BPOM) maintains that it is necessary for Indonesia to focus on pre-market controls due to the wide area of coverage and Indonesia's challenging geography.